Kijuana Nige: 5 Fast Facts You Need to Know

 “He’s changed that whole paradigm of what protest is,” Ross told the Sun Sentinel.
 “And I think it’s incumbent upon the players today, because of how the public is looking at it, to really stand and really salute the flag.”

-3. Nige Says She Used to ‘Date’ Foerster, but It Is Not Known When the Video Was Recorded
+3. Nige Says She Used to ‘Date’ Foerster, Who Recorded the Video This Year

-She wrote in the comments on the video, “Everyday he gets high maybe they will put his ass in rehab.”
-Foerster has not commented about the video.
-It is not clear when the video of Foerster was recorded.
+“We were made aware of the video late last night and have no tolerance for this behavior,” the Dolphins said in a statement.
+“After speaking with Chris this morning, he accepted full responsibility and we accepted his resignation effective immediately.
+Although Chris is no longer with the organization, we will work with him to get the help he needs during this time.”

-He has been a coach with the Dolphins since January 2016, according to the team’s website.
-Head coach Adam Gase also declined to comment, ESPN reports.
+He had been a coach with the Dolphins since January 2016, according to the team’s website.

 Nige also posted the video to Instagram, writing, “What would Miami Dolphin coach Christopher Foerster do for the pwussy 🤔😂😭”